Bishop Kyrillos: Department of Christian Education

 Metropolitan Serapion and Bishop Kyrillos established the Department of Christian Education, with a core Sunday School Curriculum, Diaconate Program, Servants Preparation Program, and a special program for children 8–13 on advanced subjects such as Church History, Theology, and Apologetics.

 Episcopate

-Following the elevation of Metropolitan Serapion, Fathers Isaac Paul and John Paul (Bishops Abraham and Kyrillos, respectively) were chosen to be consecrated as auxiliary bishops for the Metropolis of Los Angeles.
+Following the elevation of Metropolitan Serapion, Fr.
+Isaac Paul and Fr.
+John Paul were chosen to be consecrated as auxiliary bishops, HG Bishop Abraham and HG Bishop Kyrillos, for the Metropolis of Los Angeles.
 In preparation for this, Metropolitan Serapion elevated them to the priestly dignity of Hegumen on March 14, 2016.
 On Thomas Sunday, May 8, 2016, they were tonsured as monks by Bishop Sarabamon at the monastery of Abba Antony in Yermo, California.
-Finally, they were consecrated as general bishops to aid Metropolitan Serapion on Sunday, June 12, 2016 at the Cathedral of the Holy Virgin Mary in Zeitoun, Egypt by Pope Tawadros II.
+They were consecrated as general bishops to aid Metropolitan Serapion on Sunday, June 12, 2016 at the Cathedral of the Holy Virgin Mary in Zeitoun, Egypt by Pope Tawadros II.